janikvonrotz/janikvonrotz.ch/content/page/about.md

 * you come to Switzerland
 * you are working on a cool project
 * you want to discuss anything related to my work

+Currently I am working on various opportuinites and projects ...

+* completing a software project as [Apland GmbH](https://apland.ch)
+* looking for interesting business models
+* helping small business to be founded and strive on their innovation
+* searching for job opportunities to elevate my skills